holmes1412/holmes1412/README.md

 <img src="https://raw.githubusercontent.com/wiki/holmes1412/srpc/qrcode_for_gh_5cb45cf4ddfa_258.jpg" width = "200" height = "200" alt="1412_qrcode" align=center />

-Any suggestions or any questions, please get contact with me.
-You can also subscribe me on wechat blog above for further information.
+Any suggestions or any questions about our projects **Workflow** or **SRPC**, please get contact with me.
+You may also subscribe me on wechat blog above for further information.

 <!--